A patient sits inside Ohio's Cleveland State Mental Hospital in 1946.Mary Delaney Cooke/Corbis via Getty Images

 Patients lie on a bed inside a psychiatric hospital in Bucharest, Romania.
 Date unspecified.Bernard Bisson/Sygma via Getty Images

-Child patients sit in their room at a mental hospital in Ursberg, Germany circa 1934-1936.Wolfgang Weber/ullstein bild via Getty Images
+Child patients sit in their room at a mental hospital in Ursberg, Germany.
+Circa 1934-1936.Wolfgang Weber/ullstein bild via Getty Images

 32 of 45

-A patient lies back in a Bergonic chair, an early electroshock treatment apparatus, circa World War I.Otis Historical Archives National Museum of Health and Medicine
+A patient lies back in a Bergonic chair, an early electroshock treatment apparatus.
+Circa World War I.Otis Historical Archives/National Museum of Health and Medicine

 33 of 45

-Dr. James Watts (left) and Dr. Walter Freeman examine a patient after lobotomy.
+Dr. James Watts (left) and Dr. Walter Freeman examine a patient after a lobotomy.
 Date unspecified.George Washington University

 34 of 45

-A young patient's rotted teeth, due to poor dentistry, are revealed at London's Friern Hospital (previously known as the Colney Hatch Lunatic Asylum) circa 1890-1910.Wellcome Library, London
+A young patient's rotted teeth, due to poor dentistry, are revealed at London's Friern Hospital (previously known as the Colney Hatch Lunatic Asylum).
+Circa 1890-1910.Wellcome Library, London

 35 of 45

-An amputee psychiatric patient of London's Friern Hospital (previously known as the Colney Hatch Lunatic Asylum) poses for a photo circa 1890-1910.Wellcome Library, London
+An amputee psychiatric patient of London's Friern Hospital (previously known as the Colney Hatch Lunatic Asylum) poses for a photo.
+Circa 1890-1910.Wellcome Library, London

 36 of 45